 Real-Life Blogging Example

-Ruth Soukup is the brain behind the popular blogs, Living Well Spending Less and Elite Blog Academy.
+Ruth Soukup is the brain behind the popular blog, Living Well Spending Less.
 She currently leads a team of nine employees and earns a whopping seven figures a year!
 The majority of her income comes from selling physical planners and online courses, but she also dabbles in affiliate marketing.

 If you’re interested in starting your own blog, I created a tutorial that will help you start a blog for just $2.95 a month.
 And for additional blogging information — be sure to grab my free 28-page blogging e-book here!